-The Director of Administrative and Financial Services or designee shall prepare a quarterly investment report, which includes a succinct management summary that provides a clear picture of the status of the current investment portfolio and transactions made over the last quarter.
+The Director of Administrative and Financial Services or designee shall prepare an quarterly investment report, which includes a succinct management summary that provides a clear picture of the status of the current investment portfolio and transactions made over the last quarter.
 This report will be prepared in a manner which will allow the Village to ascertain whether investment activities during the reporting period have conformed to the Policy.
-The report shall be available to the Village Manager and the Village Council.
+The report shall be provided to the Village Manager and the Village Council.
 The report will include the following:

-- A listing of individual securities held at the end of the reporting period indicating type, transactions which occurred during the period, par amount (as well as adjusted cost basis), stated yield, maturity date, posted collateral, and actual investment earnings in dollars. - Unrealized gains or losses resulting from appreciation or depreciation by listing the cost and market value of securities over a one-year duration that are not intended to be held under maturity. - Average weighted yield to maturity of the overall portfolio on investments as compared to applicable benchmarks. - The percentage of the total portfolio which each type of investment represents. - The Investment Advisor will provide statement in the Village's quarterly reports as to the whether the Village's investments are in compliance with the Policy.
+- A listing of individual securities held at the end of the reporting period indicating type, transactions which occurred during the period, par amount (as well as adjusted cost basis), stated yield, maturity date, posted collateral, and actual investment earnings in dollars. - Unrealized gains or losses resulting from appreciation or depreciation by listing the cost and market value of securities over a one-year duration that are not intended to be held under maturity. - Average weighted yield to maturity of the overall portfolio on investments as compared to applicable benchmarks. - The percentage of the total portfolio which each type of investment represents. - The Investment Advisor will provide a statement in the Village's quarterly reports as to the whether the Village's investments are in compliance with the Policy.

-Marking-to-Market
+Marking-to- Market

 A statement of the market value of the portfolio shall be issued at least quarterly.
 This will ensure that the minimal amount of review has been performed on the investment portfolio in terms of value and subsequent price volatility.
+Review should be consistent with the GFOA Recommended Practice on Marking-to-Market Practices for State and Local Government Investment Portfolios and Investment Pools (see appendix).